KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

 Document section
 ~~~~~~~~~~~~~~~~

 The Document widget allows to add an external document into the cockpit area.
-This widget supports documents like reports, graphs, maps, etc.
+This widget supports documents like reports, maps, etc.

 Use the Data configuration button to add a document source to the cockpit.
 Click on the “Plus” icon on the right half of the page to choose among all available documents.